 Consultation is currently open on a number of proposed reforms that will continue and expand on the planning reform program.

 Have your say

 Amendments to the Planning and Development (Local Planning Schemes) Regulations 2015 support legislative changes an enact many of the efficiencies and red tape reduction measures to support the State’s economic recovery from the COVID-19 pandemic.
 For more information visit the Planning and Development (Local Planning Schemes) Regulations 2015 page.

 Changes to the Planning and Development (Development Assessment Panel) Regulations 2011 are currently being scoped.
 These changes will create a new Special Matters Development Assessment Panel, further reduce the number of geographic panels from the current five-panel configuration to no more than three, and provide for greater transparency and consistency in the DAP system.

 Draft Regulations for the changes proposed to the DAP system will be available for consultation in the coming months at https://consultation.dplh.wa.gov.au.

 A new State planning policy to guide development around precincts including METRONET stations was enacted in February 2021.
 A review of the Residential Design Codes has also been completed.

 In parallel with the legislative and regulatory reforms, the Department will continue to progress the:

 - development of new, draft Design WA policies for medium density and liveable neighbourhoods; and

-- review of planning policies for residential design codes, activity centres, and State planning policies relating to hazards such as bushfire management and coastal erosion.
+- review of State planning policies relating to hazards such as bushfire management and coastal erosion.